 If you started facing this issue after installing a Windows update, you should try uninstalling it.
 To do so, follow the steps given below-

-• Press the Windows + I key combo, which will open the Settings app.
+• Press the Windows + I key combo to open the Settings app.

 • In the Windows Update section, click on Update History.
 Update history